 Bruce M. King‘s teaching and research focuses on the ancient Greek and Roman world.
 He is especially engaged by anthropological, psychoanalytic, queer, comparative, and materialist appraches to the ancient world.
 He has published articles on Homer, the pre-Socratics, Sophocles, and Plato, as well as on reception history.
 He recently co-authored an article on the queer reception of Achilles and Patroclus, including in the tv show Hannibal and the video game “Hades.”
 Forthcoming work includes a book on the Iliad, entitled Achilles Unheroic, and a co-edited volume on radical materialism and the archaic Greek world.
 Bruce has a PhD in Classics from the University of Chicago; he has been a Fellow of the Center for Hellenic Studies (Washington DC) and of the Reid Hall Center for Scholars in Paris, as well as the Blegen Fellow at Vassar College.

 Bruce King: Critical Ancient Greek

 Erin Petrella: Critical Latin

 BISR Language Learning and Critique

 BISR Language Learning and Critique is not simply a language learning program.
-Drawing on faculty working in an array of disciplines, from philosophy to literature to psychoanalysis, BISR Language Learning and Critique integrates intensive formal language acquisition with the critical exploration of the historical and ever-evolving cultural contexts in which languages and texts are read, understood, and applied.
-Over three, 12-week trimesters, students will study in an intimate setting, alongside a primary instructor and guest lecturers, working cumulatively through the alphabet, morphology, grammar, and syntax, all the while addressing overarching questions of translation theory and reception history.
-The program debuts with Critical Ancient Greek; courses in Sanskrit, Arabic, and German will follow.
+Drawing on faculty and guest lecturers working in an array of disciplines—from philosophy to literature, political theory to psychoanalysis—BISR Language Learning and Critique integrates intensive formal language acquisition with the critical exploration of the historical and ever-evolving cultural contexts in which languages and texts are read, interpreted, and applied.